andreblanke/mod-archetype/README.md

 ## Troubleshooting

+### IntelliJ IDEA shows problems regarding `fabric.mod.json` or `mods.toml`

+The problems are caused by checks stemming from the Minecraft Development or the Toml plugin because both are not aware that the two files are merely templates.

+In the case of `fabric.mod.json` the IDE should only consider the violation of the `id` pattern a problem which can easily be suppressed by switching from "Highlight: All Problems" to "Highlight: Syntax".

+`mods.toml` is more of a challenge because problems remain even if highlighting is changed to "Highlight: None".
+To get rid of the problems entirely one would either have to disable the Toml plugin or, if that is not an option, rename `mods.toml` to something else and tweak the `processResources` to output the processed file as `mods.toml`.

 ### Fabric IntelliJ IDEA run/debug configurations not generating

 No fixes for this are known at the time of writing, though several people claim to have similar issues on the Fabric